Getting older isn’t easy. Many seniors struggle with mobility, dexterity, eyesight or memory, but those issues don’t have to be life-limiting.

-Even if you’re quick to shout at your grandkids to put away their phones, and just don’t get the appeal of Snapchat or Kik, there’s a lot of innovations to be grateful for.
+Even if you’re quick to shout at your grandkids to put away their phones, and just don’t get the appeal of Snapchat or Kik, there are a lot of innovations to be grateful for.

 Here are a few must-have devices that can keep seniors active and independent for longer.